16 Procrastination Examples Destroying Your Life

 • Lack of motivation: Without a strong drive, delaying work becomes easy as there’s no compelling reason to start now rather than later.

-• Distractions: phone notifications, emails, social media, and interruptions caused by coworkers.
+• Distractions and notifications: phone distractions, emails, social media, and interruptions caused by coworkers.
 With all these external factors, you’re likely to procrastinate.

 • Lack of accountability